zibz0017/QuartzVault/content/Notes.md

 - Rebbi Question: Why does Hashem constantly recreate the world?
 Hashem is always watching the world and has hasgacha pratis.
 The Alter looks at the makkos as Hashem constantly recreating the world.
 What is this added element that the world is being constantly recreated, over classic hashgacha pratis.[^876]
 - Answer: Elsewhere, the Alter says similar.
 The Alter says that Hashem constantly keeps the land above the water.
 This raises for us a level achrayus and chashivus.
 Hashem is doing this for every single person, individually.
 Hashem creates the world for every single person (bishvili nivra haolam).
 As such, every moment, Hashem is recreating the world every moment for us.
 That means that our actions are of such importance.
 The whole briah is being recreated for every individual every moment.
 This means that, our actions at every moment warrant the creation of the world.
 That gives our actions tremendous importance, and puts on us a tremendous achrayis.[^876]
 - Sometimes, we feel, "who cares about what I am doing?".
 This perspective is totally incorrect.[^876]
-- The Alter says that this is why there is a halacha to put geulah before tefillah.
+- The Alter says that this is why there is a הלכה to put geulah before tefillah.
 A person should refocus on this perspective when one is about to start davening shemonah esrei.[^876]
-- A bochur was invited to the seder of the Chofetz Chaim.
+- A bochur was invited to the seder of the Chofetz חיים.
 The bochur asked his rebbi Reb Yeruchim what he should do.
 Reb Yeruchim told him that he should go home.[^876]
 - The ספר that quoted this story said that the reason for this was because the point of the seder is to connect back to your parents, back to their parents, etc. That is the point of the seder.
 To instill that connection back and back and back to the first seder.
-Going to the Chofetz Chaim's seder wouldn't instill this.[^876]
+Going to the Chofetz חיים's seder wouldn't instill this.[^876]
 - The "עיקר" is to make fences around what the תורה assurs to make sure that one doesn't accidentally come to violate the תורה's commands.
 When one does this, their intent should be to protect themselves from violating the תורה's commandments, not to add on something extra.[^877]
-- Yehoshua was chosen as the leader after משה because he was mekabel everything from משה.[^878]
+- יהושע was chosen as the leader after משה because he was mekabel everything from משה.[^878]
 - חז"ל were able to maintain the continuation of תורה perfectly until the Anshei Kneses Hagidolah, despite the churban which should have caused problems with the transition.
 This was because of the rachamei shamayim.[^879]
 - A chochom needs to:[^880]
 	- Think about and plan his actions before executing them.